 When Abraham lied to Abimelech, King of Gerar, that Sarah was his sister, rather than his wife, Abimelech took her for his wife or harem.
 She didn’t run.
 And God protected Sarah by shutting down every womb in Abimelech’s household on account of Sarah.
 (Genesis 20) Abimelech gave her back.

 In every single case, the situation seems impossible.
-But it isn’t fear that should drive us because in every single case, God works it to good.
+But it isn’t fear that should drive us because in every single case, God works it for good.

 God’s children may wander.
 Moses and the Israelites spent 40 years in the desert.

-They may be thrown into the furnace (Shadrach, Mishach and Abednego) or sold into slavery (Joseph).
+They may be thrown into the furnace (Shadrach, Meshach, and Abednego) or sold into slavery (Joseph).

 They may even be killed….like Jesus.

 But they do not run.
 So don’t run.
 Stand your ground and look for God.